Abraham A. Manievich: Life

-He studied art at the Kiev Art School from 1901 to 1905, and at the Academy of Art in Munich, Germany.
+He was born in Mstsislaw, Belarus and studied art at the Kyiv Art School from 1901 to 1905, and at the Academy of Art in Munich, Germany.
 After travelling and successfully exhibiting in Italy, France, and Switzerland as well as Kiev, he lived in Moscow from 1916 to 1917.

-A co-founder of the Ukrainian Academy of Arts, he taught at the Ukrainian Academy of Fine Arts.
+Manievich is the co-founder of the Ukrainian Academy of Arts, he taught at the Ukrainian Academy of Fine Arts.

-In 1921, Following the death of his son in the pogrom-initiated destruction of the Kiev ghetto, he immigrated to the United States.
+In 1921, following the death of his son in the pogrom-initiated destruction of the Kiev ghetto, he emigrated to the United States.
 His continued work enjoyed critical acclaim until his death.
+He died in the Bronx, United States.

 His work is in the National Art Museum of Ukraine and in major museums and private collections in the United States, Canada, France, Israel, Russia, and Ukraine.

 His papers are held at the Archives of American Art.